Thraxerrrr/ShipsOfTheExiled/README.md

 ### Building Materials

 Most of the ships are built from intermediate components, such as frames, hull planks and sails.
-You'll find all of them in three crafting stations:
+You'll find all of their recipes in three crafting stations:

-* **Carpenter's Bench**: is where you build the ship frame, planks, masts, oars and the final ship itself.
+* **Carpenter's Bench** is where you build the ship frame, planks, masts, oars and the final ship itself.
-* **Artisan Table**: is where you build sails and rigging.
+* **Artisan Table** is where you build sails and rigging.
-* **Blacksmith's Bench**: is where you build steering wheels and anchors.
+* **Blacksmith's Bench** is where you build steering wheels and anchors.

-## Placing, Launching and Steering
+## Ship Mechanics

-### Placing
+### Placing a Ship

 When you've got a ship (or boat) ready for use, head over to a body of water that's sufficiently large, and place down the ship.
 Note that some of the larger ships may have trouble detecting sufficient water; in this